The Challenges Facing Ex-Blizzard Developers

 Changing Industry Dynamics

-These setbacks are symptomatic of a rapidly evolving market where reliance on established credentials and veteran development teams is no longer sufficient.
-While some success stories like Expedition 33 exist, they are exceptions rather than the norm.
-The gaming demographic is shifting, with younger players less impressed by legacy credentials.
+These setbacks are symptomatic of a rapidly evolving market where reliance on established credentials is no longer sufficient.
+While breakout exceptions like Expedition 33 exist, they are exactly that β exceptions.
+The gaming demographic is shifting, with younger players significantly less impressed by legacy industry surnames than the studios' founders anticipated.

 The Shift in Game Discovery and Funding